arborrow/moodle-block_mrbs/README.txt

 * Changes *

-2012-02-20 - Fixed cron error when using customised period names 2012-02-18 - Improved capability checks when viewing MRBS pages 2012-02-13 - Renamed database tables to meet Moodle guidelines (to allow upload to Moodle.org); Moodle 2.2 compatibility fixes
+2012-02-27 - Can now track 'changed' bookings (but does not currently use the data internally) 2012-02-20 - Fixed cron error when using customised period names 2012-02-18 - Improved capability checks when viewing MRBS pages 2012-02-13 - Renamed database tables to meet Moodle guidelines (to allow upload to Moodle.org); Moodle 2.2 compatibility fixes